-Though motion sensor light is suitable for most cases, there are some situations that we need the light to stay on for a better experience.
+Though with an adjustable time delay range from 30 seconds to 30 minutes, the motion sensor light is applicable for most usage scenarios.
+There are still some situations where we need the light to always stay on for a better experience.

 One of the quick tricks you can try is to quickly turn the motion sensor ON, OFF, ON to override the motion detection and make the light stay on.